CBSaksager/Polygonal-Mesh-Representation-Unity/README.md

 **Rotation System**
 - [ ] Fix face split to avoid duplicates
     - [ ] Fix the temp solution to random selection of face
+        - When selecting a face it sometimes selects two vertices that *legally* is not on the same face
 - [ ] Highlight selected face

 **Half-Edge**